In this article

 Below are the six definitive signs of alcohol use disorder:

 Why it happens: The brain releases dopamine whenever you engage in certain activities, like eating food.
 The “feel-good” hormone induces pleasure and encourages you to repeat these behaviors.

 On the other hand, alcohol continues to trigger its release despite repeated consumption.
-The brain then gets used to the presence of dopamine and seeks it out, hence the cravings.
+The brain then gets used to dopamine and seeks it out, hence the cravings.

 How to recognize it: People addicted to alcohol often engage in risky behaviors (e.g., unprotected sex, drunk driving, and/or getting involved in legal problems) and usually have impaired judgment from alcohol use.

-How to recognize it: Drinking more alcohol, or drinking for longer periods than intended, are indicators that a person is struggling to control their drinking habits.
+How to recognize it: Drinking more alcohol or drinking for longer periods than intended indicates that a person is struggling to control their drinking habits.

-People with functional alcoholism don’t have the classic signs of an alcoholic.
+People with functional alcoholism don’t have the classic signs of alcoholism.
 They develop tolerance by learning to function while intoxicated.9

 How to recognize it: A person with AUD will spend most of their time drinking.
 They will also prioritize drinking above anything else.